 I’m not starting from the beginning with this one.
 I assume you have some context on this debate.
 Sometimes people like to talk about “there exists” contexts and “for all” contexts.
 But I digress.

 I don’t think this observation is entirely new.
 There’s certainly ideas out there about “test damage” to design.
 There’s certainly known ways in which tests can make it worse to work with a piece of code, rather than better.
-And people are sometimes aware that more tests can make it harder to change code.
+And people are sometimes aware that “brittle” tests can make it harder to change code.
 Framing things in terms of system boundaries is partly a way to understand when and why these things can happen.
 A test can’t make your code harder to change if it’s written against an interface that’s already hard to change.

 My mind reaches for a metaphor like concrete and steel.
 Different building materials, with different properties.
 You wouldn’t want to build a foundation out of steel.
 It’s not going to end well.

 So we have two different techniques for trying to make our programs work correctly, but one is best suited to system boundaries, and comes with drawbacks when applied elsewhere.
 The other is happily pervasive throughout the program, but we had to adopt it wholesale up-front.
 (I’m still “we’ll see” about gradual typing.
 Let’s hope that works out.)
-With modern type inference, you probably only ever need to write out types explicitly on system boundaries, and the rest of the program can be inferred safely.
+With modern type inference, you may only ever need to write out types explicitly on system boundaries, and the rest of the program can be inferred safely.

-I think this little observation marks a big difference in how the approaches affect our programs.
+I think this little observation marks a big difference in how these two approaches affect our programs.
 We need static types after a certain point, because without them you’re just finding creative ways to build skyscraper without any steel.
 There’s just an easier way.
 The design decisions you make under those constraints are just going to leave people wondering why you put yourself into those constraints.